How to Get Your New Small Business to Make Money

 Of the many reasons to work through a business plan, the main one is this; when you're done, you'll know whether or not your proposed business idea can be turned into a profitable small business.

-Profitable franchises are profitable because someone else has worked through the plan, smoothed out all the kinks and come up with something that makes money.
+- Buy Into a Profitable Franchise Rather Than Starting a Small Business From Scratch: Profitable franchises are profitable because someone else has worked through the plan, smoothed out all the kinks and come up with something that makes money.
 If you have the money to buy into a profitable franchise and are the kind of person that would make a good franchisee, this can be the ideal solution for you.
-See Should You Buy a Franchise?, Turnkey Operation, and How Much Does a Franchise Cost?

 New Businesses Don't Make Money